Azure/azure-sdk-for-net/sdk/schemaregistry/Azure.Data.SchemaRegistry/samples/Sample01_HelloWorld.md

 ### Register a schema custom

-Register a schema to be stored in the Azure Schema Registry.
+Register a custom schema to be stored in the Azure Schema Registry.

 ```C# Snippet:SchemaRegistryRegisterSchemaCustom
 string name = "employeeSample";